tynefung/implicit-url-forwarding/README.md

 #### Step 3: Configure the target domain name
 * Enter the project repository, click on index.html in Code, click the pencil button (Edit this file) to edit the file, and then https://example.com Replace with target address
 * Click on 'Commit changes' to submit the changes
-* Using the same method to edit 404.exe https://example.com Replace with target address
+* Using the same method to edit 404.html.
+Replace https://example.com with the target address

 #### Completed
 * At this point, all configurations have been completed.
 Under normal circumstances, when accessing the source domain name, it will be implicitly forwarded to the target domain name.